broadinstitute/warp/website/docs/Pipelines/Optimus_Pipeline/README.md

 Overall, the Optimus workflow:
 1. Partitions FASTQs by CB.
-1. Corrects CBs, aligns reads, corrects UMIs, and counts genes with STAR v.2.7.9a.
+1. Corrects CBs, aligns reads, corrects UMIs, and counts genes with STAR.
 1. Merges the Star outputs into NPY and NPZ arrays.
 1. Calculates gene metrics.
 1. Calculates cell metrics.